tristankylelim/GASP-DS-Intern-Take-Home-Assignment-/README.md

 This repository contains the exploratory analysis and summary report for detecting fraudulent job advertisements.

 Contents
-- summary_report.pdf – concise summary of findings and proposed approach In analysis.zip:
+- summary report containing summary of finidngs and approach In analysis.zip:
 - analysis.ipynb – exploratory analysis notebook
 - DataSet.csv – dataset used for the analysis